yotwingian/Vocatio-AI/README.md

 - The email password (SMTP_EMAIL_PASSWORD) needs to be set and it is recommended to set this key in the environmental variables.

+- You can set a enviromental key like this in windows in your project folder: setx OPENAI_API_KEY ".....key_value......"

 ## Running the Program

 streamlit run app.py